name

 Salvete: Liturgical Service

 Salvete is a student led group that is responsible for staffing all full-school masses throughout the year.
-Students are trained as Lectors, Altar Servers, Greeters, and Eucharistic Ministers twice a year - in September and January.
+Students are offered the opportunity to be trained as Lectors, Altar Servers, Greeters, and Eucharistic Ministers.
 Salvete is open to students of all grades and of wide-ranging liturgical backgrounds.

 Retreats

-Our igKNIGHT retreat offers students the option to devote a whole day, an overnight, or an entire weekend to their faith journey.
+Our igKNIGHT retreat offers students the option to devote a full Sunday afternoon to their faith journey.
 Led by the Spiritus Leaders, these retreats promote an atmosphere of trust and healthy vulnerability in which students are encouraged to share their life stories and questions of faith.
-While the theme and structure of each igKnight varies with many fun activities woven in, the main thread is student and staff talks followed by small group discussions centered around the ideas of Gratitude, Obstacles, and Finding God.
-These retreats - offered at various times throughout the year - are open to all students and fulfill the junior, senior, and PG faith experience requirement.
+While the theme and structure of each igKnight varies with many fun activities woven in, the main thread is student and staff talks followed by small group discussions.
+These retreats are open to all students.

-Twice a month students have the opportunity to attend a "mini retreat" called Quest.
+Students have the opportunity to attend "mini-retreats” called Quests that take place on several evenings throughout the year.
 Like the name suggests, these retreats are about searching for truth and the deeper meaning of life.
-Guided by the light of faith and personal experience we are on a Quest for Wisdom.
-Our Quest begins with peer reflections and ends with meaningful conversations in the form of small group discussions facilitated by Spiritus Leaders.
-These "mini retreats" also fulfill the junior, senior, and PG faith experience requirement.
+Guided by seniors who opt to present their Senior Voice in this smaller, more intimate venue, our Quests begin with peer reflections and end with meaningful conversations in the form of small group discussions.

 Spiritus: Student Leadership

-Spiritus is a student-led group that assists with all class retreats and other Campus Ministry related initiatives throughout the year.
+Spiritus is a student-led group that assists with all retreats and other Campus Ministry-related initiatives throughout the year.
 Spiritus leaders are selected as part of the student leadership application process in the late winter/early spring.
+Students of all faith backgrounds are welcome, as well as those for whom a faith expression is a new or unfamiliar experience.
+All are welcome!

 Pastoral Care

-Our campus Chaplain, Father Tim Roth, is available by request to hear confessions.
-Additionally, the Campus Ministers can meet with students for direction and guidance.
+Our campus Chaplain, Father Tim Roth, is available by request to hear confessions and on Friday mornings at 8 a.m., as well as Sunday afternoons before our 5 p.m.
+Masses.
+Additionally, Campus Ministers can meet with students for direction and guidance.